camlspotter/ocamloscope/README.md

 * ounit.2.0.0
 * eliom.3.0.3

-These packages should be available from OPAM (soon).
+These packages should be available from OPAM.

 Missing `cmxs` files
 ---------------------------